On this dayNov 03, 1874

 The Eufaula Massacre and its aftermath showed Black residents that exercising their new legal rights—particularly by voting—made them targets for deadly attacks and that they could not depend on authorities for protection.

 The result was mass voter suppression.
 While 1,200 Black Eufaula residents voted in the 1874 election, only 10 cast ballots in 1876.
 That legacy remains.
-Today, the population of Barbour County is nearly 50 percent Black but white officials hold 8 of 12 elected county positions.
-In 2016, the county had the highest voter purge rate in the United States.
+Today, the population of Barbour County is nearly 50% Black but white officials hold 8 of 12 elected county positions.
+In 2016, the county had the highest voter purge rate in the U.S.

 Learn more about the history of racial violence during Reconstruction and how it was used to suppress political reform and hinder Black political development.